ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jiāng Chéng got a little bit upset, because he could tell that Lán WàngJī knew that they were worried about Wèi WúXiàn; that was why he spoke first.

-So, since he knew that they would be worried, why didn’t he send them a message as soon as possible?
+Since he knew that they would be worried, why didn’t he send them a message as soon as possible?

 For the past two days, did Lán WàngJī have any idea of how much time he had spent thinking about that matter?

-He was absolutely not worried about Wèi WúXiàn, absolutely not.
-He had no desire to have something to do with Wèi WúXiàn’s loss of Golden Core again.
+He wasn't worried about Wèi WúXiàn, absolutely not.
+He had no desire to have something to do with Wèi WúXiàn’s loss of the Golden Core again.

 However, since he was unwilling to meet Lán WàngJī for the past two days, Lán WàngJī was not in a position to inform him of the progress.

-After all, they didn’t have that kind of relation where they needed to get in touch with each other.
+After all, they didn’t have that kind of relationship where they needed to get in touch with each other.

 Jiāng Chéng then glanced at Lán WàngJī, and, suddenly, it crossed his mind, “If the Golden Core had been restored that night, wouldn’t it mean that...”